 - Instructions on how to officially register for as a full-time student

 Advice on how to open a UK bank account

 An invitation to social events especially designed for Newcastle University London students

-If you're a national of the European Economic Area (EEA) or of Switzerland you don't require a visa or immigration permission to study in the UK.
+If you're not a national of the European Economic Area (EEA) or of Switzerland then you may require a visa or immigration permission to study in the UK.
 Visit our Visa and Immigration page for further information.

 The Student Charter

 All new students should read the Student Charter prior to the commencement of their studies, you can find the document here.